Controllable protein design with particle-based Feynman-Kac steering: Main

+There are multiple ways to formulate the steering potential that determines how rewards influence trajectory resampling during steering (see \textbf{Methods: Feynman–Kac formulation} for details).
+In brief, potentials can be defined to depend on the current state only (\textit{immediate}), the difference in reward between successive steps (\textit{difference}), the maximum reward over all future steps (\textit{max}), or the cumulative reward over all future steps (\textit{sum}).

-Different potential formulations shape the trade-off between reward maximization and sequence diversity in distinct ways.
-To evaluate their impact, we designed peptides to bind streptolysin O (PDB: 4HSC), a bacterial cytolytic toxin part of the large superfamily of cholsterol-dependent cytolysisns, under identical conditions while varying the potential functions.
-Strong guidance, especially under \emph{sum}, \emph{max} and \emph{immediate}, yields high terminal rewards (\textbf{Fig. 3a}) but quickly collapses diversity, whereas the \emph{difference} potential maintains a steadier balance between exploration and exploitation (\textbf{Fig. 3b}).
-The UMAP projection shows that guided samples remain largely within the distribution of the unguided model, consistent with guidance acting as a form of importance weighting rather than fully re-training the generative prior (\textbf{Fig. 3c}).
+These potential formulations shape the trade-off between reward maximization and sequence diversity in distinct ways.
+To evaluate their impact, we designed binders under identical conditions while varying the potential functions.
+Strong guidance, especially under \textit{sum}, \textit{max} and \textit{immediate}, yields high terminal rewards (\textbf{Fig. 3a}) but quickly reduces sequence diversity, whereas the \textit{difference} potential maintains a steadier balance between exploration and exploitation (\textbf{Fig. 3b}).
+The UMAP projection of generated sequences shows that guided samples remain largely within the distribution of the unguided model, consistent with guidance acting as a form of importance weighting rather than fully re-training the generative prior (\textbf{Fig. 3c}).
 Sequence diversity was quantified as one minus the mean pairwise identity across generated sequences.
-Shaded bands indicate the mean ±1 standard deviation.

-Varying FK hyperparameters further modulates this balance: lowering the temperature \(\tau\) enhances rewards but reduces diversity, while resampling less frequently preserves exploration at the cost of control.
+Varying steering hyperparameters further modulates this balance: lowering the sampling temperature ($\tau$) enhances rewards but reduces diversity, while resampling less frequently preserves exploration at the cost of control.
 Increasing the number of particles improved both reward and diversity, and delaying the onset of guidance until the diffusion exited the high-noise regime led to higher final rewards, likely because early rewards are unreliable and can drive premature convergence (\textbf{Fig. 3d}).